ryang3d/openHASP_themes/README.md

 This is a fork of https://github.com/8bitmcu/openHASP_themes.
-The intent is to modify the openHASP_mushroon theme for use with a Lanbon L8 which has a smaller screen than what 8bitmcu is using.
+The intent is to modify the openHASP_mushroom theme for use with a Lanbon L8 which has a smaller screen than what 8bitmcu is using.
 This readme will be updated as progress is made.

 CURRENT LANBON L8 CONVERSION PROGRESS: